 426 Marlborough is located on the south side of Marlborough, between Massachusetts Avenue and Charlesgate East, with 424 Marlborough to the east and 428 Marlborough to the west.

-426 Marlborough was designed by architect Obed F. Smith and build in 1887 by Charles A. Dodge, builder, for building contractor George Wheatland, Jr., for speculative sale.
+426 Marlborough was designed by architect Obed F. Smith and built in 1887 by Charles A. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale.
 George Wheatland is shown as the owner on the original building permit, dated February 26, 1887.

-John Irwin had been a tea, coffee, and spice merchant in the mid-1880s and by 1888 was a cigar manufacturer.
+John Irwin had been a tea, coffee, and spice merchant in the mid-1880s.
 By 1890, he was president of a lumber company.

-By the 1890-1891 winter season, 426 Marlborough was the home of Philip G. Morrison, a banker, and his wife, Helen Cynthia (Dinsmore) Morrison.
+On August 29, 1890, 426 Marlborough was purchased from Lucy Irwin by Philip Guy Morrison, a banker.
+He and his wife, Helen C. (Dinsmore) Morrison, made it their home.
 They previously had lived at 6 Garrison.